No upcoming sessions for this event

 Hosted by

-With MBA & Master in Chemistry, Thomas has almost 25 years in the field of instrumentation & chemometrics applied to NIR & RAMAN spectroscopy, as specialist of PAT projects for several industries.
+With MBA & Master in Chemistry, Thomas has almost 25 years in the field of instrumentation & chemometrics applied to NIR, RAMAN, TERAHERTZ, IMAGERY & TOMOGRAPHY, as specialist of Process Analytical Technologies for industries as Pharma & Biopharma, chemicals & Polymers, Cosmetics, and Food & Feed.